codingsoo/social-engineering-defense/README.md

 ### Command Analysis

+We extract the command in four cases below.
 #### 1. Imperative
 This is to find the imperative sentences which generally start with the verb.
 ```